 Each year the landscape charity, Burrenbeo Trust, organises the Burren Winterage School as an opportunity for farmers, scientists, policy makers, and advisors to come together and discuss high nature value farming.
 It forms part of a broader festival of events to celebrate and support pastoral farming and its importance to our rural communities and heritage.
 This event is usually held a different village in the Burren each year on the October bank holiday weekend, however this year it is virtual.
 A Farming For Nature workshop day and the Ambassador Awards form part of this event.
-More up to date information on 2020’s programme and how to book is available on www.burrenwinterage.com
+More up to date information is available on www.burrenwinterage.com

 Burren Winterage School Programme